 How Well Can You Eat From Dollar Tree Items?

-Is it possible to make delicious food out of substandard ordinary Dollar Tree items?
-The point of this article is to find out if we can take the plain, sometimes not very good meat from Dollar Tree and make it more than passing.
+Is it possible to make delicious food out of ordinary Dollar Tree items?
+The point of this article is to find out if we can take the cheap,low quality meat items from Dollar Tree and make them more than passing.
 I am a pretty good cook, even outstanding sometimes.
-But I've never cooked fancy much, so most of my dishes that we use to experiment will be every day filling meals, meant to satisfy kids and adults.
+But I've never been much of a gourmet chef, so most of my dishes that we use to experiment will be every day filling meals, meant to satisfy kids and adults alike.
 If you have a Dollar Tree like I do with a freezer section, you can do a lot more with creating dishes from there.
 The meat choices at Dollar Tree are the food items that I have the most trouble with.
 Although convenient and cook very quickly, they are usually pumped full of sodium leaving them tasting bland and processed.
 So to me, they are the biggest challenge.

 Dollar Tree Recipes

 Dollar Tree Dinner on A Budget

 A list of a lot of good recipes.

 Although a good site with great ideas some of these recipes contain ingredients not found at Dollar Tree.
 My recipes included will only be for dishes in which all items can be found at most Dollar Trees.